KTRosenberg/Hash_Table_C/ReadMe.md

 Work-in-progress hash-table with separate chaining and table resizing

+to-do: user input, rewrite to use a hash_table struct that contains the table, its size, and the number of entries

 caution: code needs additional testing.

 Compile (in this case using gcc) with: